ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 dune will offer you the possibility of using this correct file.

-As the new file contains the generated code, it no longer needs to be preprocessed by the PPX, and can be distributed as is, and the PPX can be removed from the dependencies.
-However, the PPX should still be run whenever the item on which the attribute is attached change.
+As the new file contains the generated code, it no longer needs to be preprocessed by the PPX, and can be compiled and distributed as is, and the PPX can be removed from the dependencies.
+However, the PPX still needs to be run whenever the item on which the attribute is attached change.
 This can be achieved by running the PPX only when the `@lint` target.
 Let us see an example, with the following
 files: